mlhartme/stool/client/documentation.md

 ### Project

-A project is a directory (tree) holding source code you can build.
-In addition, the project has a list of applications, whhere each application map a stage to a war file.
-Various Stool commands are project command that operate on project.
-E.g., `build` builds images for all applications in the current project.
+A project is a mapping sources to stages.
+Source can be a Java War file or a Dockerfile.

-Technically, a project is a directory containing a `.backstage` file.
-This file lists the contained applications.
-The backstage file is created by `create` or `attach`, it is removed by `detach` or `remove`.
+You'll typically work with projects like this: you have a checkout of one or multiple applications of yours.
+If they are Java Applications, you build the war(s) with something like `mvn clean package`.
+You create a Stool project with `sc create` or `sc attach`, work with your stage (e.g. build it with `sc build`), and when you're done, you clean up with `sc detach` or `sc delete`

-The current project used by a project command is specified either explicitly by the `-project` *directory* command line option.
-If not specified, the current project is located by searching the current directory and its parent directories for a `.backstage` directory.
+Technically, the project is stored in `.backstage/project.yaml`

-If successful, that's the current project; otherwise, there's no current project.
+The current project used by a Stool command is determined by searching the working directory and it parents for a project file.

 ### Attached stages and stage indicator

-The attached stages of the current project are the stages referenced in the projects applications.
-Unless otherwise specified, stage commands operate on the attached stages.
+The current stages are the stages refenenced by the current project.
+Unless otherwise specified, stage commands operate on the current stages.

-The stage indicator `{somestage@server}` is displayed in front of your shell prompt.
-It shows the attached stages (stage name and server).
+The stage indicator `> somestage@context <` is displayed in front of your shell prompt, it lists the current stages.
+The context is omitted if it's the current context.

 If you create a new stage, Stool creates a new project and attaches to the newly created stage(s).
 If you `cd` into a different project, the stage indicator changes accordingly.
 You can explicitly change the attached stage with `sc attach` and `sc detach`.
 The stage indicator